 We assessed the accuracy of FSC algorithm by measuring recall and precision performance.
 The derived centers were anticipated to correctly classify software components in repository into each group of its predefined equivalent classes.
-From 50 training data set with predefined 10 equivalent classes, we conducted 5 trials using the remaining 50 test data with different rejection ratio (η) groups (0.15-0.20, 0.25, 0.30, and 0.35-0.50) and used the derived cluster centers from each trial to calculate its recall and precision performance.
+From the 50 training data sets with predefined 10 equivalent classes, we conducted 5 trials using the remaining 50 test data sets with different rejection ratio (η) groups (0.15-0.20, 0.25, 0.30, and 0.35-0.50) and used the derived cluster centers from each trial to calculate its recall and precision performance.
 The results can be interpreted as follows.
-Based on 0.15-0.20, 0.25, 0.30, and 0.35-0.50 rejection ratio (η) groups, the values of cluster centers so derived are 18, 15, 11, and 10, respectively.
+Based on 0.15-0.20, 0.25, 0.30, and 0.35-0.50 rejection ratio (η) groups, the values of cluster centers so derived are 18, 15, 11, and 10.
+Table 1, 2, 3, and 4 show the recall and precision results of 0.15-0.20, 0.25, 0.30, and 0.35-0.50 rejection ratio (η) groups, respectively.

-Table 1 shows the comparative results of all 4 rejection groups obtaining from FSC classification of software component being quite satisfactory.
-Note that recall performance suffers a slight drop due to the decreasing of rejection ratio (η).
+Table 5 shows the comparative results of all 4 rejection groups obtaining from FSC classification of software component being quite satisfactory.
+Note that recall performance suffers a slight drop due to the decreasing of rejection ratio (η) .
 There was, however, no fault classification in each equivalent class since the centers were closely located to their corresponding component groups.
 As such, retrieval was accomplished with relatively few attempts.
-The high number of centers selected from the 10 equivalent classes having 0.15-0.20, 0.25, and 0.30 rejection ratio (η), implied that there were more than one center in each equivalent class, whereby yielding 98-100% accuracy.
+The high number of centers selected from the 10 equivalent classes having 0.15-0.20, 0.25, and 0.30 rejection ratio (η) implied that there were more than one center in each equivalent class representing subgroup classification within each cluster, whereby yielding 98-100 % accuracy.